Home

 4. install vector db - no-install vector db options include milvus lite, chromadb, faiss and lancedb - which do not require a server install, but do require that you install the python sdk library for that vector db, e.g., pip3 install pymilvus, or pip3 install chromadb.
 If you look in examples/Embedding, you will see examples for getting started with various vector DB, and in the root of the repo, you will see easy-to-get-started docker compose scripts for installing milvus, postgres/pgvector, mongo, qdrant, neo4j, and redis.

-5. Pytorch 2.3 note: we have seen recently issues with Pytorch==2.3 on some platforms - if you run into any issues, we have seen that uninstalling Pytorch and downleveling to Pytorch==2.1 usually solves the problem.
+5. Pytorch 2.3 note: We have recently seen issues with Pytorch==2.3 on some platforms - if you run into any issues, we have seen that uninstalling Pytorch and downleveling to Pytorch==2.1 usually solves the problem.

 6. Numpy 2.0 note: we have seen issues with numpy 2.0 with many libraries not yet supporting.
-Our pip install setup will accept numpy 2.0 (to avoid pip conflicts), but if you pull from repo, we restrict to <2.
+Our pip install setup will accept numpy 2.0 (to avoid pip conflicts), but if you pull from repo, we restrict numpy to versions <2.
 If you run into issues with numpy, we have found that they can be fixed by downgrading numpy to <2, e.g., 1.26.4.
 To use WhisperCPP, you should downlevel to numpy <2.

 Data Store Options